Data-Science-in-Mechanical-Engineering/Contextual-GoSafe/README.rst

 Warning: Maintenance mode
 -------------------------
 This SafeOpt and SafeOptSwarm implementation is no longer actively maintained.
-That bein said, pull requests to add functionality or fix bugs are always welcome.
+That being said, pull requests to add functionality or fix bugs are always welcome.

 Installation
 ------------